EBC Trek in Autumn

 • Trails can become muddy due to heavy monsoon rains.

-• Year-round extremely cold temperatures (Dingboche to Everest Base Camp).
+• Year-round extremely cold temperatures.

 • Heavy gusts and a lot of snow, particularly in the winter.